Update: Changes to Alberta’s Slow Down and Move Over law are coming in late 2023.

 AMA’s Roadside Assistance team receives rigorous training to ensure that they and the members they’re helping stay safe at the roadside.
 Tow operators are provided with ongoing high-risk training that covers proper pylon placement, safe ways to walk around a scene, and the use of a second service truck to shelter breakdown scenes in dangerous locations.

 But everyone needs to do their part.
 “The roadways are shared spaces.
-Everyone using them has a responsibility to follow the rules of the road and drive according to appropriate conditions, particularly in hazardous situations,” says Rick Lang of AMA Driver Education.
+Everyone using them has a responsibility to follow the rules of the road and drive according to appropriate conditions, particularly in hazardous situations,” says Ryan Lemont, manager of AMA Driver Education.
+“We do our best to create a safe work environment on the side of the road, and we want everyone to go home safely at the end of the day.
+It’s not just emergency personnel and AMA operators on scene, it could be someone’s grandpa, mother or child waiting for a tow.”

 Part of the problem is that motorists aren’t aware that the passing rules that apply to emergency vehicles (police, fire and ambulance) also apply to tow trucks.
-“It’s been the law for 10 years now, yet people still don’t know what to do when they see tow trucks at the side of the road,” Lang says.
+“It’s been the law since 2005—nearly 20 years—yet people still don’t know what to do when they see tow trucks at the side of the road,” Lemont says.
 “Treat a tow truck with its flashing lights the same way you would treat an emergency vehicle at the side of the road.
 Slow down and safely create as much distance as possible between your vehicle and those around you.”

 Discover five easy ways you can help keep Alberta’s roadsides safe.